Dedekind561/Northcoders-News/feedback.md

 * Consider a colour scheme with a tad less vividity - at the moment the colours are all very intense !
 * Consider using pseudo-classes for the buttons - like background colour shifts when hovering over certain button elements
 * Lovely clear icons with clear symbols - this looks great!
+* Play around with the format of the dates more ... consider using an npm package to get a more user-friendly format

 ## Functionality